cyc115/Light-Racer/README.md

 7.There is a demo image on the drive.

 8.Game may lag on your computer.The ups and fps are printed on the console.
 Ups should remain stable at around 30.
-Fps may change depeding on your computer's hardware.
+Fps may change depeding on your computer's hardware.If you don't want to display the background, comment out paint(g) in GamePanel

 </pre>